 Parents of children diagnosed with Attention Deficit Disorder face enormous challenges.
 How do you educate a child who can’t seem to pay attention, has difficulty following directions, who daydreams in the classroom, who is disorganized and seems to be in constant motion?
-How can you teach him to get along with his peers when he has trouble taking turns, and when he acts and speaks without thinking?
+How can you teach them to get along with their peers when they have trouble taking turns and when they act and speak without thinking?
 Children with ADD often have a hard time setting goals, managing their time, fostering healthy social relationships and building normal self esteem.

 It may seem counterintuitive, therefore, to enroll your ADD child in a music lesson.
-After all, music lessons represent yet another confinement on that constantly-moving body, another structured activity for him to be distracted from, and another set of rules for him to fail to observe.
+After all, music lessons represent yet another confinement on that constantly-moving body, another structured activity for them to be distracted from, and another set of rules for them to fail to observe.
 Are music lessons setting up your ADD child for failure?

-What can you expect your ADD child to gain from music lessons?
+What can your ADD child gain from music lessons?

-Half an hour with a kind, interested adult may provide your child with one of the best social interactions he has had in his entire week.
-Before enrolling your ADD child in lessons, choose the teacher carefully.
+Half an hour with a kind, interested adult may provide your child with one of the best social interactions they have had in their entire week.
+Before enrolling your child in lessons, choose the teacher carefully.
 It is a plus if the teacher has had experience with an ADD child, but it does not need to be a prerequisite.
 Look for a teacher who is consistent with routines and who can give instructions clearly, but can also be flexible to meet your child’s needs.
-Your child will have a better chance of success if the teacher is patient and exhibits a positive, tolerant, encouraging personal style.
-Be sure to share any information with the instructor which will help him or her adapt the lessons to suit your child’s needs.
+Your child will have a better chance of success if the teacher is patient and exhibits a positive, tolerant, and encouraging style.
+Be sure to share any information with the instructor which will help them adapt the lessons to suit your child’s needs.

 Many ADD children are incredibly creative!
 Music can be a tremendously rewarding activity for a child who likes to “think outside of the box” and do things just a little bit differently than everybody else.
 Music lessons can provide a learning experience where exploration and “breaking the rules” is not only tolerated but encouraged and rewarded.

 Private music lessons provide an ideal learning environment for a child who is over-stimulated by the hubbub of a classroom.
-Your child’s distractibility is more easily managed in a quiet music studio, and challenges with auditory and sensory integration are minimized when the only voices belong to him and to his teacher.
+Your child’s distractibility is more easily managed with a teacher one-to-one, and challenges with auditory and sensory integration are minimized when the only voices belong to your child and their teacher.
 Most children make amazing progress with individual instruction and attention, ADD children are no different.

 Learning a musical instrument develops concentration for all students.
-If your child is already intrigued with music, you may find that he actually spends a great deal of time with his instrument.
-Allow some flexibility with his practice time; he may need more frequent, shorter practice sessions.
-If he becomes excited about a particular piece of music or a musical projects, however, you may find that he is practicing as much as–or more than–any ordinary student.
+If your child is already intrigued with music, you may find that they actually spend a great deal of time with their instrument.
+Allow some flexibility with practice time; your child may need more frequent, shorter practice sessions.
+If your child becomes excited about a particular piece of music or a musical project, however, you may find that they are practicing as much as–or more than–any other student.

 Musical instruction utilizes hands-on, learn-by-doing style of learning.
 Children with ADD often learn more effectively through active interaction and engagement as opposed to reading a book or passively listening to a teacher in the classroom.
 Your child’s music teacher may want to be creative in designing your child’s repertoire, be flexible with curriculum, and be prepared to take exploratory detours.